astronomer/docs/astro/ci-cd-templates/jenkins.md

 sidebar_label: Jenkins
 title: Jenkins CI/CD templates
 id: jenkins
-description: Use pre-built templates to get started with automating deploys for your Apache Airflow code from Jenkins to Astro
+description: Use pre-built templates for Jankins to automate your Apache Airflow code deploys to Astro
 ---

 import Tabs from '@theme/Tabs';